HolgerKache-Salesforce/Slack4IoTPack/README.md

 ![image alt text](image_8.png)

-To test the Slack integration without any actual IoT context, we also provide a simple platform event "Slack_post_event__e" and make that available through a context.
-A simple orchestration process events of type “Slack_post_event__e”.
-Note: this platform event is not required to emit Slack messages from IoT orchestrations based on actual contexts.
+To test the Slack integration we would need real IoT input events to be available.
+Without a connection to some device management system, however, we will have to simulate input.

+For demo purposes only, we demonstrate the input through a platform event called “Slack_post_event__e”.
+That platform event has a couple of fields, one for a text(255) value and one used as key (a numeric id).

+The platform event can simply be created using workbench or any other external REST client (like Postman).
+Below is the schema for the platform event.

+In a real-world situation we would expect complex orchestrations based on real IoT input events.

 ![image alt text](image_9.png)